 However, when you perform pushups correctly, they can have a tremendous impact on the lower abdomen—as ever, doing these exercises correctly is essential for optimizing their benefits and avoiding injury.
-The following is everything you need to know about pushups and how to use them to get a complete upper body workout.
+Therefore, you need to know everything about pushups and how to use them to get a complete upper body workout.

 There are a few things to keep in mind when performing a pushup: